 Sound familiar – that’s essentially what happened with Obama Care.
 State-by-state exchanges just to make sure there are no incentives to create national plans that operate more transparently and efficiently.

-So Bernie Sanders is right – it is time for universal health coverage in a nationwide program that takes the insurance companies out of the mix, thereby saving U.S. economy and the American consumer huge amounts of money that today are wasted on a system that rewards administrative inefficiency over the health of the American people.
+So Progressive Democrats are right – it is time for universal health coverage in a nationwide program that takes the insurance companies out of the mix, thereby saving U.S. economy and the American consumer huge amounts of money that today are wasted on a system that rewards administrative inefficiency over the health of the American people.